lakesareadesign/multi.pass/content/plugins/flatty-flat-admin-theme/readme.txt

 == Changelog ==

+= 1.3.4 =
+* New - Translation to Italian
+* New - Option to make Flatty's topbar fixed

+= 1.3.3 =
+* New - Compatibility with Ninja Forms

+= 1.3.2 =
+* Fixed - Stupid SVN bugs

+= 1.3.0 =
+* Changed - Pages names
+* New - Custom text in the custom footer
+* New - Posts & Pages settings
+* New - Ability to remove meta boxes from posts & pages
+* New - Now you can force removal of the Wordpress toolbar from the front-end
+* New - Custom Topbar background color
+* New - Custom Topbar background image
+* Removed - Flatty's new post styling removed (newer version coming soon)
+* Removed - Option to disable welcome screen
+* Fixed - Woocommerce status widget
+* Fixed - Removing wordpress meta tags
+* Fixed - Worpdress body content height fix

 = 1.2.4 =
 * Wtf - I hate SVN
 * Fixed - Stupid svn didn’t added login css